Types of Paragraphs in Essay or Academic Writing: With Examples

 Literary Paragraphs

 Literary paragraphs are all about literature.
-They belong in a genre known as “literary criticism” which does not imply finding any faults in literature but analytical examination of literature work.
+They belong to a genre known as “literary criticism” which does not imply finding any faults in literature but an analytical examination of literature work.

 These paragraphs discuss a question about literature in a formal way and develop an argument about it.